Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Birchgrove was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Birchgrove was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Birchgrove's cultural diversity was found to be above average, with 9.5% of its population speaking a language other than English at home and 29.0% born overseas.
-Christianity was the main religion in Birchgrove, comprising 41.6% of people.
-Judaism was overrepresented, making up 0.7% compared to the Greater Sydney average of 0.7%.
+Birchgrove's cultural diversity is above average, with 9.5% speaking a language other than English at home and 29.0% born overseas.
+Christianity is the predominant religion in Birchgrove, comprising 41.6%.
+Judaism, however, is notably overrepresented at 0.7%, compared to Greater Sydney's 0.7%.

 Frequently Asked Questions - Diversity